-- On the Calling tab of the Webex Options window, scroll down to Self Care Portal and select Set additional preferences for your phones.
+- On the Calling tab of the Webex Options window, scroll down to Additional Call Settings and select Advanced Call Settings to set additional preferences for your phones.

-- The Self Care Portal opens with the options to edit your incoming and outgoing call settings.
+- The Call Settings window opens with the options to edit your incoming and outgoing call settings.

 Incoming Call Settings

 Incoming call options provide a quick way to set your incoming call preferences.
 These settings are available to configure and modify directly in your Webex client to make it easier to use your unified product.
 If you are running the Webex app on multiple devices, like your mobile phone, tablet, and desktop, settings you manage here are applied to all of them.

 The Do Not Disturb setting sends all incoming calls to voicemail and does not ring your devices.
 To enable, expand Incoming Calls and select the toggle next to Do Not Disturb.